 Nederlands Dans Theater

-The company has always been ambitious and idiosyncratic.
-Since its founding in 1959 by Benjamin Harkarvy, Aart Verstegen and Carel Birnie in cooperation with eighteen dancers from Het Nationaal Ballet (The National Ballet), NDT has tried to pave its own way in the modern dance field.
-Glen Tetley and Hans van Manen prominently imprinted NDT with an avant-garde aesthetic and their nonconformist, progressive productions put the company on the national and international map.
+Nederlands Dans Theater (NDT) is one of the world’s leading contemporary dance companies.
+The group is based in The Hague, but performs for an international audience of 150,000 visitors in Europe, America, Asia and Australia.
+Since its founding in 1959 by Benjamin Harkarvy, Aart Verstegen and Carel Birnie in collaboration with eighteen dancers from the Dutch National Ballet (then known as Nederlands Ballet), NDT has paved its own way in the modern dance field.
+Choreographers such as Glen Tetley and Hans van Manen have prominently left an avant-garde mark on the artistic face of the company.
+Their non-conformist, progressive productions put the NDT on the national and international map.

 Since then, the company has built a rich repertoire, consisting of more than 620 ballets by master choreographers Jiří Kylián and Hans van Manen, Sol León & Paul Lightfoot, Crystal Pite and Marco Goecke, Johan Inger, Medhi Walerski, Ohad Naharin, Alexander Ekman, Gabriela Carrizo, Franck Chartier, Hofesh Shechter, Edward Clug and Sharon Eyal & Gai Behar and many others.

 Starting season 2020-2021, Emily Molnar is the Artistic Director of the company.

 The first company, NDT 1, consists of 28 phenomenal dancers from all over the world, aged 23 to 40 years old.
 The dancers are world famous for their theatricality, stunning technique and unparalleled expression.
 Each season, this company performs four Dutch programs in addition to numerous large tours through either Asia, the United States, South America or Australia.